viniwins/Mathematics-for-machine-learning/README.md

 # Mathematics-for-machine-learning

-Contains solutions of programming asssignments for couses taught in Machine learning for mathematics course specialization on coursera.
+Contains solutions of programming asssignments for courses taught in Mathematics for machine learning course specialization on coursera.
 All solutions have been saved in course-wise folders.